grantcolley/blazor-solution-setup/README.md

                     }
 ```

 3.4.
-Compile and rune the code with the `/seed` arg ensuring the code to seed the data is executed.
+Compile and run the code with the `/seed` arg, ensuring the code to seed the data is executed.

->Alternatively you can open the CMD console, navigate to the output directory and run `IdentityProvider.exe \seed`.
+>Alternatively, you can open the CMD console, navigate to the output directory and run `IdentityProvider.exe \seed`.
 >
->If you opted to seed the database when installing the `IdentityServer4.Templates` you can install [sqlite]() and insert the roles into the `AspNetRoles` table, and add *alice* and *bob* to the appropriate roles by inserting their UserId and the appropriate RoleId into the `AspNetUserRoles` table.
+>Or if you opted to seed the database when installing the `IdentityServer4.Templates` you can install [sqlite](https://www.sqlite.org/download.html) and insert the roles into the `AspNetRoles` table, and add *alice* and *bob* to the appropriate roles by inserting their UserId and the appropriate RoleId into the `AspNetUserRoles` table.

 3.5.
 Set the `applicationUrl` in [launchSettings.json](https://github.com/grantcolley/blazor-solution-setup/blob/main/src/IdentityProvider/Properties/launchSettings.json) to the following: